Multicampus Graduate Student Working Groups, 2023-24

 - List of Participants, including each participant’s name, campus, department, brief biography, and relevance/contribution to the collaborative project and its stated objectives.

-- Calendar of Proposed Dates and Locations, for the quarterly in-person meetings as well as any other group-sponsored events or activities.
+- Calendar of Proposed Dates and Locations for two in-person meetings as well as a schedule for regular virtual meetings and any other group-sponsored events or activities.

-- Proposed Objectives, broadly defined, which may include scholarly publication, a well-curated online tool, or programmatic initiatives (e.g., curriculum development).
+- Proposed Objectives, broadly defined, which may include a scholarly publication, a working paper, a well-curated online tool, or programmatic initiatives (e.g., curriculum development).

 The proposed budget is made up of two elements: